opp1231/denoise_and_translate/README.md

 3. Run the macro
 4. Select the path to the folder containing the denoised images.

+The resulting images will be saved in the folder "denoised_bgsub_16bit" inside the data directory.
+This will be the input to the image translation model in the next step.

 ### Image Translation
 Nuclear signal is predicted from the denoised keratin signal using [fnet](https://github.com/AllenCellModeling/pytorch_fnet).